nslavov/scp/computational-analysis.md

 ## Visualizing LC-MS/MS data
 [DO-MS](https://do-ms.slavovlab.net) is an an interactive [open source](https://github.com/SlavovLab/DO-MS) platform for their interactive visualization and analysis of LC-MS/MS data: Data-driven Optimization of MS (DO-MS)

+---

 &nbsp;

+## Pipelines by colleagues
+ * Chris Vanderaa and Laurent Gatto have developed a Bioconductor package [scp](http://bioconductor.org/packages/release/bioc/html/scp.html) for manipulating, processing, and analyzing mass spectrometry-based single-cell proteomics data.
+The package implemented workflows from the [SCoPE2 pipeline](https://doi.org/10.5281/zenodo.4339954) using the 'QFeatures' package and added new functions.
+ * Erwin Schoof and colleagues developed SCeptre, a Python pipeline used for processing single-cell proteomics data generated using an isobaric carrier experimental design.